ISS/SIC

 Material & Method *

-Data were collected prospectively from admitted injured patients from rural and urban hospitals across Ghana, Pakistan, Rwanda, and South Africa.
-Data sources included medical records and patient/guardian interviews that were captured in REDCap.
-Descriptive statistics and multivariable regression were used to assess the risk factors for mortality among IPV injuries.
+Data were collected prospectively from injured patients from rural and urban hospitals across Ghana, Pakistan, Rwanda, and South Africa.
+Data sources included medical records and patient/guardian surveys.
+Descriptive statistics and multivariable logistic regression were used to assess the risk factors for in-hospital mortality among individuals injured through IPV.

 Results *